 I threw my daughter an arts and crafts party for her 3rd birthday.
 For favors, I made each child their own set of personalized crayons spelling out their own name.

 This is so simple, personal, and inexpensive.
 I hope you enjoy!

 By Mom2Gracie from Wheaton

+Use clean, dry glass baby food jars to melt broken crayons.
+I get my crayons from restaurants that give my daughter crayons with a kid's menu.
 Sort crayons by color and peel off any paper.
 Put the crayons into separate jars in a hot water bath.
-After the crayons have melted, pour the wax into a mold.